ubinfie/ubinfie.github.io/_posts/2024-08-14-adding-to-bioconda-quickguide.md

 - Take the time to go step by step trying to follow exactly what Bioconda does during it's own building on Azure with local building.

 I found by taking the time, I very quickly learnt common issues and how to solve them.

-Worst comes to worst, you can always ask the very friendly Bioconda team on the [Bioconda gitter/matrix channel](https://gitter.im/bioconda/Lobby).
+However, if you're really stuck (even after reading the third part of this guide), you can always ask the very friendly volunteer Bioconda team on the [Bioconda gitter/matrix channel](https://gitter.im/bioconda/Lobby).

 ## Footnotes